wesleyZero/ucsb_hacks_ix/README.md

 ### How to use
-- After uploading the video to the webpage, the percentage of screen attention will be calculated and returned to you.
-A low percentage suggests a higher likelihood of cheating by the user.
+- After uploading the video to the webpage, the detection of eye movements will be calculated and returned to you.
+By looking on the timestemps and checking them out in the player, Professor can make fair judjemnt and decide whether the student was cheating as wel as getting the data about their test taking.

 ---